facebook

 Plant Dimensions: Upright, compact, 12"–22" tall

-Variety Information: 5"–6" long, green, bright yellow or deep purple pods.
+Variety Info: 5"–6" long, green, bright yellow or deep purple pods.
 'BLUE LAKE 274' is an heirloom, producing round, 6" pods with exceptional flavor and tenderness; the best green bean variety for freezing.
 Stringless when picked young.
 Plants are resistant to common bean mosaic virus (1, NY15).
 'RESISTANT CHEROKEE WAX' is a 1959 improvement on the original 'Cherokee Wax'.
 Bright yellow pods conceal black seeds!
 Stringless in all stages; excellent for canning or freezing.
 'ROYAL BURGUNDY' has deep purple, slightly curved, tender pods that turn dark green when cooked.

 When to Sow Outside: RECOMMENDED.
 1 to 2 weeks after your average last frost date, and when soil temperature is at least 65°F, ideally 70°–85°F. Successive Sowings: Every 7 to 14 days up to 80 days before your average first fall frost date.
 NOTE: In very hot summer areas, skip sowing as high heat approaches; temperatures consistently above 90°F will prevent beans from forming.